SteveMorrison101/database-programming-midterm-sprint/README.md

-# Instructions for Running the Conference CLI Application
+# Instructions for Running the CLI Application

 ## Prerequisites
 Before running the CLI application, ensure that following are installed: